Corrections and Clarifications

 -

 Correction, : The story has been corrected to say that the proposed Senate bill would give bigger raises to teachers in school districts with fewer students.
-Texas Senate bill would give public school teachers free pre-K and raises based on experience and performance
+Texas Senate approves school funding proposal focused on teacher raises

 -